 A: Most claimants who qualify for workers’ compensation in Valdese will have all their medical expenses covered by the workers’ compensation insurance carrier.
 This includes both immediate and future treatment they need to reach full recovery.
 Additionally, they can receive partial or total disability benefits.
 Partial benefits can make up their difference in income when their injury prevents them from earning their usual wage, and total disability benefits are typically paid at a rate of two-thirds of the claimant’s average weekly wage during the year prior to their injury.

 A: You can try to file your workers’ compensation claim on your own, as there is no law that requires you to have legal counsel for this process.
 However, you are more likely to succeed with your claim and secure maximum benefits with an experienced attorney’s assistance.
 Your legal team can manage your case proceedings while you focus on your recovery, and you will be readily able to address any unexpected complications that arise with your claim.

-The attorneys at Helton, Cody & Associates, PLLC, excel at helping injured workers in Valdese and surrounding communities with their workers’ compensation claims.
+The attorneys at Law Office of Lyndon R. Helton, PLLC, excel at helping injured workers in Valdese and surrounding communities with their workers’ compensation claims.
 North Carolina may enforce some of the most robust workers’ compensation laws in the country, but this does not mean that filing your claim and securing the benefits you deserve will be easy.
 Having the right attorney on your side can make every stage of this process easier.
 Contact us today and schedule your consultation with a Valdese workers’ compensation attorney to learn more about the legal services we can provide.